 Reasonable belief is that which an ordinary person of average intelligence and sound mind would believe, chapter 37 requires certain disciplinary decisions when the superintendent or designee has a reasonable belief that a student engaged in conduct punishable as a felony offense.
-In forming such as reasonable belief, the superintendent or designee may use all available information, including the notice of a student's arrest under Article 15.27 of the Code of Criminal Procedure.
+In forming such as reasonable belief, the superintendent or designee may use all available information, and must consider the information furnished in the notice of a student's arrest under Article 15.27 of the Code of Criminal Procedure.